FLOOD PROTECTION

 The work will be designed generally to provide 1% Annual Exceedance Probability with climate change under RCP6.0 (based on NIWA advice).
 A 1% AEP flood has a 1 in 100 chance of occurring in any given year.

 It is also designed with a 600mm freeboard allowance in relation to the floodwalls.
-Freeboard is an engineering provision for estimating accuracy and other factors that vary from time to time, including the impacts of debris blockage, waves, wind and riverbed aggradation
+Freeboard is an engineering provision for estimating accuracy and other factors that vary from time to time, including the impacts of debris blockage, waves, wind and riverbed aggradation.

 Stage One Projects